What You’ll Learn 💾

 File extension: Choose between *.dxd and *.dxz.

-Export filename: Name of the exported file.
+Export filename: The name of the exported file.

 Export to clipboard